PROFESSIONAL LEARNING:

 The three parts to a student's experience that inhibits their learning potential

-About Bronte Spicer – teacher, author, educational consultant.
+About Bronte Spicer – teacher, author, space holder.

-My name is Bronte Spicer, I'm a teacher, author of It's Okay to Cry - The Gentle Way to Dissolving Depression and educational consultant for school wellbeing.
-I teach teachers and parents the science and somatic steps to prevent and ease anxiety, depression and overwhelm in children.
+My name is Bronte Spicer, I'm a teacher and author of It's Okay to Cry - The Gentle Way to Dissolving Depression.
+I teach teachers and parents evidence-based emotional intelligence skills to prevent and ease anxiety and depression so they and the children they are teaching and raising can reach their potential.

 I bring my wisdom and experience from twenty years of lived experience with depression, my professional career as a classroom and special education teacher and further study in advanced mindfulness, trauma and nervous system resilience to this professional learning.